grafana/loki/docs/sources/shared/configuration.md

   # The grpc_client block configures the gRPC client used to communicate between
   # a client and server component in Loki.
-  # The CLI flags prefix for this block configuration is:
+  # The CLI flags prefix for this block configuration is: bigtable
-  # bloom-gateway-client.grpc
   [grpc_client_config: <grpc_client>]

   results_cache: